cloudfoundry-community-attic/bosh-cloudfoundry/README.md

 # now on the inception VM
 gem install bosh-cloudfoundry
 export TMPDIR=/var/vcap/store/tmp
-bosh cf create system production
+bosh cf prepare system production
 # prompts for a DNS host for your CloudFoundry, such as mycompany.com
 bosh cf change deas 1
 bosh cf add service postgresql 1 bosh deploy
 ```

-During `bosh cf create system production`, it will automatically upload the latest release of CloudFoundry (the latest final [BOSH release](http://github.com/cloudfoundry/cf-release)) and the latest stable stemcell (becomes the base AMI for AWS, for example).
+During `bosh cf prepare system production`, it will automatically upload the latest release of CloudFoundry (the latest final [BOSH release](http://github.com/cloudfoundry/cf-release)) and the latest stable stemcell (becomes the base AMI for AWS, for example).

 NOTE: `export TMPDIR=/var/vcap/store/tmp` tells the upload process to use the larger mounted volume at `/var/vcap/store`.